solana-labs/solana/book/src/blocktree.md

 3. Chaining - When a blob for a new slot `x` arrives, we check the number of blocks (`num_blocks`) for that new slot (this information is encoded in the blob).
 We then know that this new slot chains to slot `x - num_blocks`.

-4. Subscriptions - The EntryTree records a set of slots that have been "subscribed" to.
-This means entries that chain to these slots will be sent on the EntryTree channel for consumption by the ReplayStage.
-See the `EntryTree APIs` for details.
+4. Subscriptions - The Blocktree records a set of slots that have been "subscribed" to.
+This means entries that chain to these slots will be sent on the Blocktree channel for consumption by the ReplayStage.
+See the `Blocktree APIs` for details.

-5. Update notifications - The EntryTree notifies listeners when slot(n).is_trunk is flipped from false to true for any `n`.
+5. Update notifications - The Blocktree notifies listeners when slot(n).is_trunk is flipped from false to true for any `n`.

-### EntryTree APIs
+### Blocktree APIs

-The EntryTree offers a subscription based API that ReplayStage uses to ask for entries it's interested in.
-The entries will be sent on a channel exposed by the EntryTree.
+The Blocktree offers a subscription based API that ReplayStage uses to ask for entries it's interested in.
+The entries will be sent on a channel exposed by the Blocktree.
 These subscription API's are as follows:
    1. `fn get_slots_since(slot_indexes: &[u64]) -> Vec<SlotMeta>`: Returns new slots connecting to any element of the list `slot_indexes`.

    2. `fn get_slot_entries(slot_index: u64, entry_start_index: usize, max_entries: Option<u64>) -> Vec<Entry>`: Returns the entry vector for the slot starting with `entry_start_index`, capping the result at `max` if `max_entries == Some(max)`, otherwise, no upper limit on the length of the return vector is imposed.

 Note: Cumulatively, this means that the replay stage will now have to know when a slot is finished, and subscribe to the next slot it's interested in to get the next set of entries.
-Previously, the burden of chaining slots fell on the EntryTree.
+Previously, the burden of chaining slots fell on the Blocktree.

 ### Interfacing with Bank